statesman/paramount/README.md

 Then and now: Paramount
 =================================

-# This is a derivative of the then-and-now template
+## This is a derivative of then-and-now

+This is an instance of the then-and-now template, built around two photo of the Paramount Theatre.
+It will be published here:

+http:projects.statesman.com/then-and-now/paramount/

+## then-and-now template

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)